 - If the second trial meets neither sign NOR symptom, then Drug MegaConglomerate makes a pittance payment to Small Drug Lab’s investors, less than a million dollars.

 - This is basically the “thanks for trying” payment.
-The first trial was a fluke, we all did our best, but things didn’t work out, so sorry old chap, here’s a little something for the chairs and monitors in your office.
+We all did our best, but things didn’t work out, sorry old chap, here’s a little something for the chairs and monitors in your office, better luck next time.

-There is no clear answer as to why this is.
+There is no clear answer as to why.
 In speaking to those involved, my understanding is that it was just a genuine oversight.
 Literally no one on either side, nor any of the lawyers drafting the agreement, thought this was a possibility.
-The treatment had already met sign, after all, and sign was a lot easier to meet usually than symptom.
+The treatment had already met sign, after all, and sign is a lot easier to meet than symptom.
 So it simply never occurred to anyone that this could happen.

 That is, of course, what happened.

 When the second round of trials came in, everyone was stunned to find that it just barely missed sign, but blew symptom away.

 From a regulatory perspective, this was fantastic news.
 Doing so well on symptom, coupled with only barely missing sign while having met it previously, was a near-guarantee this would get FDA approval and head to market.